cascadiajs/2015.cascadiajs.com/proposals/README.md

 ## CJSFEST CALL FOR PROPOSALS – THE DETAILS

+This year at Cascadia, we've added a day of excitement and mixed it up a bit with a modified format.
+In the past CJS, was a 2-day, 1-track conference that covered the gamut of JavaScript.
+In 2015, we are going to break down the event into 3 distinct days:

+* CSS Day
+* Browser Day
+* Server-side Day

+The entire event is Cascadia JSFest and we're stoked you're considering contributing to the fun!

-We are inviting the JavaScript community to submit talks for CascadiaJS 2015 in [TBD].
-This Call for Proposals will close on March 8.
-When you’re ready to submit a proposal, go [HERE](add link to Issues section here).
+We invite the CSS and JavaScript community to submit talks for CJSFest 2015 at the Semiahoo Resort in Washington.
+This Call for Proposals will close on March 15th.
+When you’re ready to submit a proposal and you've read the instructions below that include the required template, go [HERE](https://github.com/cascadiajs/2015.cascadiajs.com/issues).

-Diversity of voices is important to our community, so please don't think that you need to be a JS celebrity in order to speak at CascadiaJS.
-The deadline to submit a proposal is **March 8, 2014 11:59pm UTC-1200**.
-If it's still March 8th, no matter where you are in the world, you still have time!
+Diversity of voices is important to our community, so please don't think that you need to be a programming celebrity in order to speak at CJSFest 2015.
+The deadline to submit a proposal is **March 15, 2014 11:59pm UTC-1200**.
+If it's still March 15th, no matter where you are in the world, you still have time!

 You are free to submit (and even revise) proposals up until that date.
 Please follow the instructions below and help us spread the word!

 ### PERKS
-The following items are taken care of by us:
+If you're accepted as a speaker, the following items are taken care of by us:

-* Travel (up to $500)
+* Travel
-* Hotel accomodations for 3 nights
+* Hotel accomodations
+* a few surprises

 ### TOPICS
-To get a feel for what we might be interested in hearing about, take a look at the previous years, 2012, 2013 and 2014 .
-We are looking for JavaScript topics and technologies that interest JS nerds.
+To get a feel for what we might be interested in hearing about, take a look at the previous years, 2012, 2013 and 2014.
+We are looking for CSS and JavaScript topics-- technologies that interest CSS and JS nerds.
 A few ideas:
 - ES6
+- UX
+- CSS tomfoolery
 - security
 - production setups(deployments, monitoring, etc.)
 - the Makers community--visual art, hardware, robots, music
-- server side JS
+- server side JS shenanigans
 - tooling
 - civic hacking
 - testing